-A user on Google Support Forum complained that his Google Home device started to play music in the middle of the night.
-It is not a very pleasant experience.
+On Google user Support Forums people have also complained that their Google Home device started to play music in the middle of the night.
+Not a very pleasant experience!

-Several other Google Home users on the support forum and Reddit complained of the same problem.
-Google has no official reply for it, and users also complained that they fail to find anything that may have triggered this occurrence in the Activity Settings.
+Several other users who own a Google smart speaker on the user forum and Reddit complained of the same problem.
+Users also complained they fail to find anything that may have triggered this occurrence in the Activity Settings.

-But if this is happening to you, check the Activity Settings to know what has triggered it.
+Unfortunately there is no official reply, but if this is happening to you, check the Activity Settings to see if you can find what triggered it.
 Ask yourself the following questions if you are facing Google Home randomly singing problem-

 - Do you have a Media Alarm?